o3de/o3de.org/content/docs/welcome-guide/get-started/project-config/creating-projects-using-cli.md

 The instructions that follow assume you have the following:

 * O3DE installed on your computer.
 For help, see [Setup](/docs/welcome-guide/setup).
 * An O3DE engine registered in the O3DE manifest.
 When setting up O3DE from GitHub, you must manually register the engine.
-For help, see [Register O3DE engine](/docs/welcome-guide/setup/setup-from-github/#register-the-engine).
+For help, see [Register the Engine](/docs/welcome-guide/setup/setup-from-github/#register-the-engine).
 * Met all hardware and software requirements listed in [System Requirements](/docs/welcome-guide/setup/requirements.md).

 ## Create a new O3DE project